Preliminary Guide to the William Thomas Laprade Papers, 1660-1975 (bulk 1898-1975)

 - South Atlantic Quarterly Records (Duke University Archives)

-[Identification of item], William Thomas Laprade Papers, University Archives, Duke University.
+[Identification of item], William Thomas Laprade Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The William Thomas Laprade Papers were received by the University Archives as a transfer from 1970-1999.